Ecology, Evolution & Behavior

-A unique opportunity providing experience in field research in a dramatic mountain setting in the Front Range of the Colorado Rockies, anticipated to run from early June to mid August 2018.
+A unique opportunity providing experience in field research in a dramatic mountain setting in the Front Range of the Colorado Rockies.

 The University of Colorado Research Experiences for Undergraduates program provides students with the opportunity to participate in research projects at the University of Colorado Mountain Research Station.
 More information about the University of Colorado REU program, the faculty involved, the host site, and the application process can be found in these pages.
 Student participants will be housed at the Mountain Research Station.
 Participants will live in cabins at the station through the summer, offering an opportunity for participation in a unique, focused, research program.

 Meals and Housing at the Mountain Research Station are provided, and participants will be paid a stipend for the 10-week program.

 - To train promising undergraduate students in modern research methods in the related disciplines of ecology, evolution and behavior using mentored independent research

 - To encourage undergraduate students, especially members of groups traditionally underrepresented in the sciences and those with little or no exposure to research opportunities, to enter graduate school in the biological sciences.